Determining if Two Functions are Inverse Functions: A complete walkthrough

 2. Graphing Method:

 This method is useful for a visual check, especially for functions with simple graphs, but it's not a rigorous proof.
-It's best used as a preliminary assessment That's the whole idea..
+It's best used as a preliminary assessment Which is the point..

 3. Finding the Inverse Function Directly: